ProEarn

 These scammers try to trick you into sharing your personal information or sending money in advance in order to receive a prize from a lottery or competition that you never entered.
 Don’t pay money to collect money, period.

-Ficticious Charities
+Fictitious Charities

 Scammers impersonate genuine charities and ask for donations or contact you claiming to collect money after natural disasters or major events.
 If you were contacted via email, do not click on any links in the email or respond with your banking or credit card information.
 If you really want to help, contact recognized charitable organizations by visiting their websites directly, not through a link in an email or by phone.